adams100/Excel_Service_Tracker_Webserver/README.md

 ![Diagram](diagram.png)

 <h2>TOOLS USED:<br>Excel with VBA, Python, Flask web framework, Pandas, multithreading.pool</h2>
 <br><h2>USE CASE:<br>Tracks the development status of thousands of micro-services.
 Engineers update the status using the excel front-end.
-Data is automatically updated using data retrieved from git/TFS code repositores</h2><br>
+Data is automatically updated using data retrieved from git/TFS code repositores</h2><br>Automatic reporting to visualize data

 ![Excel Front-End](picture.png)